alwaysai/object-detection-server-client/README.md

 aai app start
 ```

 Inside the client side code (Line 56), change the host string to be the IP address of the device running the server.
-Add images to be inferenced in the images directory.
+Add images to be inferenced in the `images` directory.
 Currently, it is only handling .jpg format.
+Then cd into the `client` repo and repeat the steps outlined above to start the client application.
+You will see the inferenced images appear in the `inferenced` folder.

 ## Troubleshoot
 Please post questions and comments on your community discord channel!